SEO Vs PPC: Which One Is Best For Me?

 The conversion rate seen for paid adverts as opposed to the organic reach created by SEO is 1:8.
 Meaning for every one click on a paid ad, there are 8 clicks on an organic ad.

-Of course, the clicks for paid ads are far more targets than those of organic reaching articles.
+Of course, the clicks for paid ads are far more targeted than those of organic reaching articles.
 This is seen in the deeper level statistics that show SEO earns 1/45th compared to paid results.

 That is a pretty interesting result and it's one of the reasons why we recommend PPC for an event, like a show home opening, or another promotional campaign.
 Something that doesn't need long-term investment, and has a short time frame.